 Slevin Park is the name given to the parcel of land in the Slevin Street area that was purchased by OGNZL following the collapse of land at Barry Road in 2001.
 It encircles the Eastern end of the hazard zones and is partly above the SUPA mining area.
-This area lies in close proximity to the Surface Facilities Area.
-This area of land has been fenced, areas planted or mown, with access roads and tracks provided.
+This area lies near the Surface Facilities Area and has been fenced, areas planted or mown, with access roads and tracks provided.
 It includes closure of parts of Slevin, Newman and Grey Streets.

-During 2009 a draft landscape plan that incorporated the WCV 'vision' and neighbours' and ex-residents' ideas was developed for the area.
-Parts of the area have been planted and this area is now an attractive addition to the Pit Rim walkway.
+During 2009 a draft landscape plan was developed for the area that incorporated the WCV 'vision', neighbours' and ex-residents' ideas.
+Parts of the area have been planted and it is now an attractive addition to the Pit Rim Walkway.
 The area is mown and maintained as necessary by OGNZL.